suwandywijaya123/business-metrics-for-data-driven-companies/Final project report (happy hat business case study).md

 -Process changes for consideration such as:

-  o	Expanding marketing endeavours.
+  1)	Expanding marketing endeavours.

-  o	Hiring more sales peoples.
+  2)	Hiring more sales peoples.

-  o	Offering more discounts to attract new customers.
+  3)	Offering more discounts to attract new customers.

 ### Measurement/analysis for process change: